Skip to content

 Once you submit your application, our Program Coordinator will determine if you are eligible.
 If you are, they will send you a set of questions about your background, interests, etc. After you’ve submitted that material, they will contact you for a Zoom or phone interview to get to know you better.

-The Program Coordinator also interviews all adults who apply to be mentors.
+The Program Coordinator also interviews all adults who apply to be mentees.
 They look for a match for you, based on your personality, interests, and needs.
 If they find a good match, you get a description of the mentor and are asked if you’d like to participate in the program.

 NOTE: Before mentors can be matched with mentees, they must pass a background check.